UhhhAaron/SaladBind/README.md

 ## Compiling

-You can and probably should compile SaladBind yourself.
+You can and should compile SaladBind yourself.
 You'll need to install [Node.js](https://nodejs.org/).

 1. Clone the repository
 2. Open a terminal in the folder and run `npm install`